Carlos2902/GPT-SummarizeHub-Rapid-Article-Summarizer/README.md

 ## Overview

-This repository contains a web application summarizer created with the use of the Article Extractor and Summarizer API by Anthony.
+This repository contains a web application summarizer created with the use of the Article Extractor and Summarizer API by Anthony(https://rapidapi.com/restyler/api/article-extractor-and-summarizer/).
 The API efficiently extracts and summarizes articles from specified URLs.

 ## Features